Blazemeter/CorrelationRecorderAPIProposal/SERVICE_API.md

 There are three more interesting properties on asset which drives asset visibility:
 * `isSystem` - the asset is build-in, e.g. visible for everybody, such assets can be created and modified by system admin only.
 * `isAccShared` - the asset is visible to all account users.
 * `isEnterprise` - This flag means that this asset can only be seen by users who have a higher tariff than the free tariff.
-Only account admin user can create|modify such asset
+Only system admin user can create|modify such asset

 ## Correlation (CR) and Detection Rules (DR) Assets